Tripura Baptist Christian Union: Pohor English Medium School

 Pohor English Medium school was established in 2008 at Chawmanu under Chailengta Sub-Division of Dhalai District.

 Theological Institution

 Tripura Theological College

 The TBCU runs Tripura Theological College for courses in the Bachelor of Theology (B.Th) which is accredited by the Asia Theological Association (ATA) from its mission compound in Agartala where mission workers are trained in Biblical doctrines and other theological studies.
-The former General Secretary of TBCU, Rev. Rajani Kaipeng is the principal of the college.
+Presently, Rev. Bishu Kumar Debbarma is the principal of the college.

 Hospital

 Earlier, the TBCU ran its own hospital at their headquarters from the 1930s until 1980 when it was discontinued, providing free treatment to the people of the state.

-Presently under SNBA a hospital is being constructed at Patni village of West Tripura around 20 km from Agartala city.
+Presently under SNBA, a hospital is being constructed at Kaya Haduk, Patni village of West Tripura around 20 km from Agartala city.

 Social service

-Since its inception. the TBCU has been supporting the several voluntary NGOs dedicated to the development of the poor tribals living in the remote hamlets of Tripura.
+Since its inception. the TBCU has been supporting several voluntary NGOs dedicated to the development of the poor tribals living in the remote hamlets of Tripura.